Improve your Fursuit Performance with four hints

 Hint 4: Know Your Fursuit!

-Each fursuit is an absolutely unique piece, with unique features and specialities.
+Each fursuit is a completely unique piece, with unique features and specialties.
 Therefore you should learn its characteristics.
 Like: where are the ears of my suit and how does it look when I hold them?
 Which gesture will generate which expression?

 It is also important to know which freedom of movement your suit provides and how long you can suit before getting uncomfortable.
 Some suits are likely better for action than others.

-Another trick is to saunate regularly.
+Another trick is to sauna regularly.
 This helps your body to get used to higher temperatures.